Tellusant/docs/articles-posts/cost-of-error.md

 • Future growth is naïvely set to zero

 FIRST
 We applied the three methods to 53 industries.
 We used 2013-2018 to predict 2018-2023, and 2008-2013 to predict 2013-2018.
-This allowed us to calculate the real prediction accuracy for two periods..
+This allowed us to calculate the real prediction accuracy for two periods.

-We used MAPE¹ (Mean Absolute Percentage Error) to measure the accuracy.
+We used MAPE² (Mean Absolute Percentage Error) to measure the accuracy.
 The outcome across the 53 industries ranged from 15% to 22% error.
 Superb accuracy is 5%, high is 5-10%, and good is 10-20%.

 SECOND
 We used the list of the 40 largest companies in the United States and matched them against the 53 industries.
 We applied the MAPE for their industries to each of them.
 This meant some companies have as low as a 4% error, some as high as 40%.